 Another anticlosure argument is that there are some sorts of propositions we cannot know unless perhaps we take extraordinary measures, yet such propositions are entailed by mundane claims whose truth we do know.
 Since this would be impossible if K were correct, K must be false.
-The same difficulty is sometimes discussed under the heading problem of easy knowledge, since some theorists (Cohen 2002) believe that certain things are difficult to know—they cannot be known by deduction from banal knowledge.
+The same difficulty is sometimes discussed under the heading problem of easy knowledge, since some theorists (Cohen 2002) believe that certain things are difficult to know, in the sense that they cannot be known by deduction from banal knowledge.
 The argument has different versions depending on which propositions are said to be hard knowledge.
 According to Dretske (and perhaps Nozick as well), we cannot easily know that limiting propositions or heavyweight propositions are true.
+These resemble propositions Moore (1959) considered certainly true and that Wittgenstein (1969) declared to be unknowable (but Wittgenstein considered them unknowable on the dubious grounds that they must be true if we are to entertain doubts).
 Another possibility is that we cannot easily know lottery propositions.
 A special case of the argument from unknowable propositions starts with the claim that we cannot know the falsity of skeptical hypotheses.
 We will consider this third view in the next section.

-In order to rule out knowledge of limiting/elusive propositions, Dretske offers two sorts of argument, which we may call the argument from perception and the argument from pseudocircularity.
+In order to rule out knowledge of limiting/elusive propositions, Dretske offered two sorts of argument, which we may call the argument from perception and the argument from pseudocircularity.

 The argument from perception starts with the claims that (a) we do not perceive that limiting/elusive claims hold and (b) we do not know, via perception, that limiting/elusive claims hold.
 Since it is hard to see how else we could know limiting/elusive propositions, (a) and (b) are good grounds for concluding that we just do not know that they hold.

-Theorists have long objected to a knowledge claim on the grounds that it depends on a fact that itself has not been established.
+Theorists have long objected to knowledge claims whose truth depends on a fact that itself has not been established, especially if that fact is merely taken for granted.
 It is also standard to reject any knowledge claim whose pedigree smacks of circularity.
-Many theorists will reject pseudocircular reasoning on precisely these traditional grounds, and hence share Dretske's reservations about pseudocircular reasoning.
+Both worries arise if we claim to know that one proposition, q, is true on the grounds that it is entailed by a second proposition, p, even though the truth of q was taken for granted in coming to know that p is true.
+Many theorists will reject pseudocircular reasoning on precisely these traditional grounds.
+Dretske did not share the first worry but he did raise the second, the concern about pseudocircular reasoning.
 But there is a growing body of work that breaks with tradition and defends some forms of epistemic circularity (this work is heavily criticized, in turn, on the grounds that it is open to versions of traditional objections).
-Max Black (1949) and Nelson Goodman (1955) were perhaps first; others include Van Cleve 1979 and 2003; Luper 2004; Papineau 1992; and Alston 1993.
-Dretske himself means to break with tradition, writing under the banner of ‘externalism.’
-He explicitly says that most, if not all, of our mundane knowledge claims depend on facts we have not established.
-Indeed, he cites this as a virtue of his conclusive reasons view.
+Max Black (1949) and Nelson Goodman (1955) were early examples; others include Van Cleve 1979 and 2003; Luper 2004; Papineau 1992; and Alston 1993.
+Dretske himself meant to break with tradition, writing under the banner of ‘externalism.’
+He explicitly said that most, if not all, of our mundane knowledge claims depend on facts we have not established.
+Indeed, he cited this as a virtue of his conclusive reasons view.
 Yet nothing in the nature of the conclusive reasons account rules out our knowing limiting propositions using pseudocircular reasoning, which leaves his reservations mysterious.
 A set of jar-ish experiences can constitute a conclusive reason for believing jar, a jar of cookies is in front of me.
 If I then believe objects, there are physical objects, because it is entailed by jar, I have conclusive reason for believing objects, a limiting proposition.
 (If objects were false, jar would be too, and I would lack my jar-ish experiences.)

 Another doubt about knowing elusive claims deductively via mundane claims is that this maneuver is improperly ampliative.
 Cohen claims that knowing the table is red does not position us to know “I am not a brain-in-a-vat being deceived into believing that the table is red” nor “it’s not the case that the table is white [but] illuminated by red lights” (2002: 313).
 In the transition from the former to the latter, our knowledge appears to have been amplified improperly.
 This concern may be due at least in large part to lack of precision in the application of entailment or deductive implication (Klein 2004).
 Let red be the proposition that the table is red, white the proposition that the table is white, and light the proposition that the table is being illuminated by a red light.
 Red does not entail anything about the conditions under which the table is illuminated.
 In particular it does not entail the conjunction, light & not-white.
 The most we can infer is that the conjunction, white & light, is false, and that gives us no information whatever about the lighting conditions of the table.
 One could as easily infer the falsity of the conjunction, white & not-light.
 No amplification of the original known proposition, red, has come about.